No extra spending

 If you subscribe to receive notifications about upcoming projects or other engagement activities, the email address you provided will be used by us to send you that information.
 You can unsubscribe from these notifications at any time.

 Sharing of your personal information

-Access to your personal information is confined to authorised users only, which includes employees of BOPRC on a need to know basis, our website administrators, and Harvest.
+Access to your personal information is confined to authorised users only, which includes employees of BOPRC on a need to know basis, our website administrators, and Social Pinpoint.

 BOPRC respects the privacy of your information and will take all reasonable measures to prevent unauthorised access to, or unlawful disclosure of, your personal information.

 When you sign up to and use Participate BOPRC, some of the information you provide will be publicly available.

 Information that is available to the public is limited to your username and any comments you leave under that username in the forums or other feedback tools published to Participate BOPRC.
 As above, you can use an anonymous user name if you do not want your full name attached to your comments.

 Feedback (including overall results of polls and surveys, and in some instances, quotes from forums and surveys with the username referenced) may be published in publicly available reports at the end of the consultation period.

 You may use Participate BOPRC to make submissions to BOPRC pursuant to the Local Government Act 2002 (for example, submissions on annual plans or long term plans).By taking part in the public submission process, submitters agree to any personal information (including names and contact details) in their submission being made available to the public and published on our website, and for the information collected to be held in accordance with BOPRC’s general Privacy Statement available at www.boprc.govt.nz